 RTC laws are essential because self-defense is a fundamental right.2 In District of Columbia v.
 Heller (2008), the Supreme Court ruled that “the inherent right of self-defense has been central to the Second Amendment right,” which is “the individual right to possess and carry weapons in case of confrontation.
 This meaning is strongly confirmed by the historical background of the Second Amendment.”3 Also, while law enforcement personnel provide protection generally, they are not required to protect individuals.4

-There are 42 RTC states, accounting for 74 percent of the U.S. population.
-Forty of these states have “shall issue” laws, requiring that concealed carry permits be issued to qualified applicants.5 Five states, including four of the 40 “shall issue” states, allow concealed carrying without a permit.6 In 2014, Guam became a “shall-issue” jurisdiction.7 Eight states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands have restrictively-administered discretionary-issue carry permit systems.8
+There are 42 RTC states, accounting for about three-quarters of the U.S. population.
+Forty of these states and the District of Columbia have “shall issue” laws, requiring that concealed carry permits be issued to qualified applicants.5 16 states, including 15 of the 40 “shall issue” states, allow concealed carrying without a permit.6 In 2014, Guam became a “shall-issue” jurisdiction.7 Eight states, Puerto Rico and the U.S. Virgin Islands have restrictively-administered discretionary-issue carry permit systems.8

 As the numbers of RTC states and carry permit-holders have increased, violent crime has decreased.
-Since 1991, when violent crime hit an all-time high, 26 states have adopted “shall issue” laws, replacing laws that prohibited the carrying of concealed firearms or that issued concealed carry permits on a very limited basis.9 Concurrently, the number of carry permit-holders has risen to over 12 million,10 many other federal, state, and local gun control laws have been eliminated or made less restrictive,11 and the number of privately-owned guns has risen by over 150 million.12 At the same time, through 2013, the nation’s total violent crime rate has decreased 51 percent, to a 43-year low, including a 54 percent decrease in the nation’s murder rate, to possibly an all-time low.13
+Since 1991, when violent crime hit an all-time high, 26 states have adopted “shall issue” laws, replacing laws that prohibited the carrying of concealed firearms or that issued concealed carry permits on a very limited basis.9 Concurrently, the number of carry permit-holders has risen to over 16 million,10 many other federal, state, and local gun control laws have been eliminated or made less restrictive,11 and the number of privately-owned guns has risen by over 150 million.12 At the same time, through 2015, the nation’s total violent crime rate, and especially the murder rate, has decreased to a near all-time low.13

 Americans support gun ownership for defensive purposes.
 In 2014, the Pew Research Center found that 57 percent of Americans believe that gun ownership protects people from crime, while only 38 percent disagree, and that support for the majority viewpoint is increasing among men, women, whites, blacks, all Republicans, conservative Republicans, Independents, and conservative and moderate Democrats.14 The poll also found that support for protecting, rather than restricting, gun ownership increased among men, women, all age groups, persons of all levels of education, all Republicans, conservative Republicans, Independents, all Democrats, conservative and moderate Democrats, parents, non-parents, urbanites, suburbanites, and rural dwellers.
 In 2013, Gallup found that personal safety is the top reason Americans own guns.15